Difference Between Medicare and Medicaid

 Navigating Dual Coverage

-Managing dual coverage entails:
+Managing dual coverage will likely entail:

-• Synchronizing benefits between Medicare and Medicaid
+• Synchronizing the potential benefits between Medicare and Medicaid

-Benefits of Dual Eligibility
+Possible Benefits of Dual Eligibility

 Medicaid eligibility